snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 The client needs two arguments for a successful init; a resolver config and an array of `NSBundle` objects
 * The former can be passed either as an `NSString` or as a URL path which the client will then download for you
-* The later is used for all embedded schema lookups; if you are not doing any embedded lookups you can pass `nil`
+* The latter is a set of additional embedded repositories, alongside the one that comes bundled with the client

 To init the client with a resolver-config pulled from local resources: